-And then moisturize, moisturize, moisturize.
-And make sure that the cream you put on the skin is fragrance-free.
+“And then moisturize, moisturize, moisturize.
+And make sure that the cream you put on the skin is fragrance free and thick.
 It has to be a thick moisturizer.
-The thicker - the better, like Vaseline or Aveeno.
+The thicker, the better,” Dr. Webzell says.

-You may also have to use topical steroids in moderate to severe cases.
+“You may also have to use topical steroids in moderate to severe cases.
 Many parents are scared of steroids.
-But if a child has severe eczema, you really have no choice but to use topical steroids.
-As you can see, all these allergies are related.
+But if a child has severe eczema, topical steroids can be very effective,” she concludes.

-I can give you a story about my own daughter who had a bee sting.
-This was on my birthday about seven years ago.
-We went out to a restaurant for lunch to celebrate my birthday.
-My birthday is in April, the beginning of allergy season in Atlanta and the pollen count is really high at this time, and the flowers are blooming.
+“We went to a restaurant for lunch to celebrate my birthday.
+My birthday is in April, the beginning of allergy season in Atlanta.
+The pollen count is really high at this time, and the flowers are blooming.

-We sat outside - myself and my two daughters, and we're having lunch and all of a sudden my older daughter said: "What’s that on my back?
-It seems like something just bit me".
-She slapped her back and she killed the bee or the wasp.
-And then I looked at her back and I could see the sting area, it was kind of bumpy and it was red.
-And I said: "Okay, that's fine".
-We continued eating.
+“We sat outside and all of a sudden, my older daughter said, ‘What’s that on my back?
+It seems like something just bit me.’
+She slapped her back and killed the bee or the wasp.
+When I looked at her back, I could see the sting area.
+It was kind of bumpy and red.

-That day I'll remember for years.
-Every time we drive by this restaurant I'm like: "I’m glad that I saved my child’s life".
+Dr. Webzell says that she’ll remember this day for years.
+“Every time we drive by this restaurant, I think to myself, ‘I’m glad that I saved my child’s life.’”